 Did you know that the AIS website has the yearly lists of winners, including number of votes, for 1999 to the present in PDF format on this page?

 And the Iris Encyclopedia has pages devoted to each of the awards with pictures of winners.
 Start here for a list of the awards.
 For example, this is the Dykes Medal page.

 We have installed a new website for AIS.
 (The one you are now looking at.)

 However, we seem to be having some intermittent problems and we are working to resolve them.

 If you have a bookmark to any of the sub-pages on the old website, they will no longer work.
 Please navigate to the new website and establish new bookmarks for the places you like.
 We apologize for the inconvenience.

-Also, please note that for eMembers the AIS Summer bulletin and the 6 most recent AIS bulletins are available for reading online in a new format that does not require Adobe Flash.
+Also, please note that for eMembers many of the most recent AIS bulletins are available for reading online in a new format that does not require Adobe Flash.
 To login as an eMember on the new site just click on the LOG IN button in the upper right corner of the home page.

 Note: Since this was posted July 29th in News & Notes, we have learned of 2 more and added them to the list.
 One of those added was the August Region 23 meeting.

 The American Iris Society Judges ballot needs to be postmarked by August 1, 2019 if being mailed.
 Or you can vote online, again by August 1, 2019.